 A Brief History

 On April 8, 1974, Hammerin’ Hank Aaron slugged his 715th career home run at Fulton County Stadium in Atlanta to surpass Babe Ruth as the all-time major league home run hitter.
 We use this historic event to enjoy some alliteration in the title (one of our favorite things) and to give you our list of the 10 African American (male) athletes we think should be considered among the greatest.
 Remember the “American” part of the list, as great Black and African heritage athletes from places outside the US are not being considered.
-Feel free to nominate your own choices for this list or to voice your reasons why one or more of our listed athletes do not belong.
 (Soon we will list our greatest female African American athletes.)

 1. Henry Aaron, Baseball.